 In recent years, the biggest contracts in NBA and NFL history have been signed.
 For the 2019-2020 season, 28 NBA players received contracts that exceed $27.5M for the year, including Stephen Curry, the league’s highest earner, who gets more than $40M a year.
-In the NFL, the Kansas City Chiefs recently signed a 10-year $503M contract extension with their quarterback, Patrick Mahomes.
+In the NFL, the Kansas City Chiefs signed a 10-year $503M contract extension with their quarterback, Patrick Mahomes.
+But he’s not alone; in 2020-2021, many other NFL players also signed contracts for yearly salaries ranging from $20-$43 million!
 These are just the latest example of how, in the current century, professional athletes’ salaries have exploded to unprecedented levels, sparking a debate on whether they deserve them.

 Here are three reasons why professional athletes warrant such high salaries and three reasons why they don’t:

 3 Reasons Why Professional Athletes’ Salaries Are Fair

 Athletes Sacrifice a Lot

 Professional athletes sacrifice important aspects of their lives, especially their health and family.
 For instance, during each season of any professional sport, there are away games that keep players from their families.
 More significant, though, is that players put their bodies in danger daily.
 Physical injury can leave professional athletes handicapped or disabled for the rest of their lives; NFL players who experience multiple concussions can suffer from progressive degenerative disease that causes dementia and depression.

 Additionally, while most teenagers or college-age students spend their free time studying, working or hanging out, student athletes aiming to qualify for the pros spend all of their free time training.
 Thus, professional athletes’ salaries are a fair compensation for the countless time and energy they put into training and the huge health risks they take, especially considering that their careers typically end around the age of 35.

 Franchise Players Sell More Tickets